schippersdennis/Todo-List-Javascript/README.md

 ## Description

-For this assignment I created a todo list linked to a RESTful-API.
+For this assignment I created a todo list linked to a *RESTful-API.*
-This allows: GET,  POST,  PUT,  DELETE requests to be made in order to maintain the tasks
+Partly because of this, it is possible to do the usual requests such as: GET, POST, PUT, DELETE to maintain the tasks of the todo list

 ## Requirements: